-The Necrotizing Enterocolitis (NEC) Society has launched the first Research Collaborative focused on advancing the study of neonatal NEC.
-NEC is a devastating intestinal disease that primarily affects premature infants.
-NEC is infamous for its morbidity and mortality rates that have not improved in over 30 years.
-The etiology of the disease is not completely understood, but is thought to culminate through a trifecta of prematurity, a poorly regulated immune response, and abnormal bacterial colonization of the intestines.
+The Necrotizing Enterocolitis (NEC) Society has launched the first Research Collaborative focused on advancing the study of neonatal NEC and patient-centered outcomes research.
+NEC is a devastating intestinal disease that primarily affects medically fragile infants.
+NEC is infamous for its morbidity and mortality rates that have not significantly improved in over 30 years.
+The etiology of the disease is not well understood, but is thought to culminate through a trifecta of prematurity, a poorly regulated immune response, and abnormal bacterial colonization of the intestines.

 The NEC Society aims to foster cross communication and collaboration through multidisciplinary efforts.
 Accordingly, the Research Collaborative brings together internationally renowned clinicians, investigators, and family-patient advocates dedicated to reducing the incidence of NEC.
 Dr. Troy Markel, founding member of the Collaborative, notes that, “Finding a mechanism like the NEC Society to unite the best and brightest NEC researchers in the country is a tremendous accomplishment.
 As part of a Research Collaborative, we will share research data and tissue samples that would have taken years to collect individually.”
 Many of the largest pediatric centers in the country are represented in the multi-institution Research Collaborative.
-The Collaborative boasts over 30 distinguished members, including neonatologists, pediatric surgeons, nurse scientists and social workers from across the country.
+The Collaborative convenes 50 distinguished members, including neonatologists, pediatric surgeons, nurse scientists, and patient-families from across the country.

 Members of the Research Collaborative will conduct joint research, thus leading to discoveries that would be unachievable to any one investigator alone.
 The Research Collaborative will develop new approaches to confronting this complex neonatal disease, as well as foster overall improved, long-term health outcomes for the wider population of premature infants.